blue-luke/ckad-exercises/g.state.md

 ### Create busybox pod with two containers, each one will have the image busybox and will run the 'sleep 3600' command.
 Make both containers mount an emptyDir at '/etc/foo'.
 Connect to the second busybox, write the first column of '/etc/passwd' file to '/etc/foo/passwd'.
 Connect to the first busybox and write '/etc/foo/passwd' file to standard output.
 Delete pod.

+28.yaml
+Overlooked having the sleep command in both.
+This possibly caused the pod creation error, but I'm not sure how it would do that.
+I presume that busybox pods die immediately, so I got the crashloopbackoff issue as before.
+Make sure to use --restart=Never
+Exec onto 2nd container
+cat /etc/passwd | awk {'print $1'} >> /etc/foo/passwd

 <details><summary>show</summary>
 <p>